aliamerj/docxer/README.md

   <img src="docxer.webp" alt="docxer logo" width="400"/>
 </p>

-# docxer
+# Docxer

-`docxer` is a Go library designed to facilitate DOCX document generation and manipulation.
+`Docxer` is a Go library designed to facilitate DOCX document generation and manipulation.
 It provides a straightforward and efficient way to programmatically create and modify DOCX files directly from your Go applications.
 ## Features

 - **Create DOCX Files:** Generate new DOCX documents and write basic, unstyled text into them.
 (Done)